S'bu Zikode

-Sibusiso Innocent Zikode is the current president of the South African shack dwellers' movement, which he co-founded with others in 2005.
-Abahlali baseMjondolo claims to have an audited paid up membership of over 80 000 across South Africa.
+Sibusiso Innocent Zikode is the president of the South African shack dwellers' movement, which he co-founded with others in 2005.
+Abahlali baseMjondolo claims to have an audited paid up membership of over 115 000 across South Africa.
 His politics have been described as 'anti-capitalist'.
 According to the Mail & Guardian "Under his stewardship, ABM has made steady gains for housing rights."

 Biography

 Zikode was born in the village of Loskop in 1975 and grew up in the town of Estcourt, in the midlands of KwaZulu Natal, South Africa.
 He was raised by a single mother working as a domestic worker.
 He completed Matric at Bonokuhle High School where he joined the Boy Scouts Movement.

 A few years later he enrolled as a law student at what was formerly known as The University of Durban-Westville and is now part of the University of KwaZulu-Natal.
 However he was unable to pay fees or rent and in 1997 had to abandon his studies and move to the Kennedy Road shack settlement.
-He found work at a nearby gas station as a pump attendant.
+He found work at a nearby petrol station as a pump attendant.